About Us

 Had I known, I wouldnt have started this website.

-Some might lament that the time I spent writing this text could have been used to upload a record from the waiting list.
-Once again, they would be right.
-But for some reason, 20 years after buying that scanner, I realized I had never told our story—the story of thecurerecords.com.
-It was about time.
+Some might lament that the time I spent writing this could have been used to upload another record from the waiting list—and they would be right.
+But for some reason, 20 years after buying that scanner, I realized I had never told this story—the story of thecurerecords.com.

 Ignasi (tsao)